 }

-Enum constants are not types like primitive types and reference types.
-The enum constants are different instances of the enum where it is declared.
-Take a look at the ff for a theoretical perspective of an enum:
+constants are different instances of the enum where it is declared.
+Take a look at the ff for a theoretical perspective of an enum

 public static final ShirtSize SMALL = new ShirtSize("S");